Skip to main content

 Contract artefact Tags + Unity Catalog labels ODCS v3 canonical with kirimana.* extensions

-Compliance generators Manual + Compliance Manager DORA + EU AI Act + GDPR built in, generated from contracts
+Compliance generators Manual + Compliance Manager DORA / EU AI Act / GDPR evidence generators on the roadmap, raw material in the audit trail today

 Federated contract library Per-account GitHub-backed, cross-tenant patterns travel